 Shoplifting is treated as a serious criminal offense in New Jersey, as unchecked theft from retail stores can negatively impact and even jeopardize the viability of businesses throughout the state.
 If you’ve been arrested for or charged with shoplifting, you need to act to protect your rights and interests.
 Even if you are only facing seemingly minor charges for shoplifting low-value items, a criminal record that includes a conviction for shoplifting can have major negative impacts on your future, as it can affect your opportunities for housing, employment, education, or financial services.
-An experienced Paterson shoplifting lawyer from Camili & Capo, PA can help you fight against charges of shoplifting.
+Our experienced New Jersey shoplifting lawyers from Camili & Capo, PA can help you fight against charges of shoplifting.

 As a former Passaic County prosecutor, attorney Krenar Camili and his law partner Joseph Capo have seen all kinds of criminal matters and taken many cases large and small to trial.
 You can trust that they are prepared to fight your charges, whether a less serious offense only involving a few hundred dollars, or a more serious criminal offense involving tens of thousands of dollars in merchandise.
 You don’t have to let a mistake jeopardize your freedom and future.
 Put your rights and interests in the hands of a battle-tested criminal defense attorney so you can be assured that you’ll be able to handle anything the criminal justice system may throw at you in your case.

 Don’t leave the outcome of your case to chance in the criminal justice system.
 You can act to help pursue a favorable outcome to your charges.
 Contact Camili & Capo, PA for a free initial case evaluation to discuss your legal rights and options for defending yourself against shoplifting or other theft charges in New Jersey.